vandot/awstoken/README.md

 You can choose to save your temporary credentials so you can reuse them in other shell.
 To enable it you can manualy change `INSECURE` to `true` in `~/.awstoken` or install it with `--insecure` flag

-`curl -s https://raw.githubusercontent.com/vandot/awstoken/master/install.sh | $SHELL --insecure`
+`curl -s https://raw.githubusercontent.com/vandot/awstoken/master/install.sh | $SHELL -s insecure`

 To load temp credentials in other shell run command with selected profile `awstoken -p profile`